Networking • Last Updated 9th April 2026 3 min read

 Use a subnet calculator

-Instead of calculating manually, you can use DNS Pro to instantly generate subnet ranges: https://app.dnspro.co.uk
+Instead of calculating manually, you can use the DNS Pro Subnet Calculator to generate subnet ranges instantly.

 You can enter an IP with CIDR, or an IP with subnet mask, and get the full range immediately.